Management Commands

 Static Site Generator Compatibility

-The exported format is designed to work with popular static site generators:
+The exported format is designed to work with popular static site generators, including Hugo or Jekyll, although compatibility isn’t guaranteed and content may need some tweaking.

 Notes